-A medicolegal (forensic) autopsy is ordered by the coroner or medical examiner as authorized by law with the statutory purpose of establishing the cause of death and answer other medicolegal questions.
+A medicolegal (forensic) autopsy is authorized by law with the statutory purpose of establishing the cause of death and answer other medicolegal questions.
 The next-of-kin do not authorize and may not limit the extent of the autopsy.
 Common questions include the identity of the deceased person, the time of injury and death and the presence of medical evidence (for example bullets, hair, fibers, semen).
 Observations made at autopsy elucidate how and by what weapon lethal injury was inflicted.
 During the course of the forensic autopsy, blood and other body fluids are routinely obtained in order to check for alcohol and other drugs.
 The forensic autopsy should be complete (including the head, chest, abdomen and other parts of the body as indicated).

-What is clinical forensic pathology?
+What is Forensic Pathology?

-Because of their expertise in interpreting methods of injury, many forensic pathologists also examine, upon request, living patients including individuals who have been sexually assaulted (rape) and children who have been injured to assist in determining if child abuse or neglect has occurred.
+Because of their expertise in interpreting methods of injury, many forensic pathologists also examine, upon request, living patients including individuals who have been sexually assaulted (raped) and children who have been injured to assist in determining if child abuse or neglect has occurred.
 The forensic pathologist also examines patients to determine whether the pattern of injuries is consistent with accidental or intentionally inflicted injuries.
 During these examinations a forensic pathologist may collect evidence for analysis.
-Examination of living patients is customarily performed on behalf of lawenforcement agencies needing the same information on the living as required on dead victims of injury.
+Examination of living patients is customarily performed on behalf of law-enforcement agencies needing the same information on the living as required on dead victims of injury.

-Where do forensic pathologists work?
+Where do Forensic Pathologists work?

 Forensic pathologists are employed by states, counties, groups of counties, or cities, as well as by medical schools, the military services, and the federal government.
-In some settings such as medium sized and smaller counties the forensic pathologist may work for a private group or hospital which contracts with the county to perform forensic autopsies.
+In some settings such as medium-sized and smaller counties, the forensic pathologist may work for a private group or hospital which contracts with the county to perform forensic autopsies.

-How does one become a forensic pathologist?
+How does one become a Forensic Pathologist?

-- 1) After high school the future forensic pathologist attends college for 4 years and receives a bachelors degree. - 2) After undergraduate school the aspiring forensic pathologist spends 4 years in medical school, earning an M.D. or D.O. degree. - 3) After medical school there are several routes by which one may become a forensic pathologist.
-One may spend THREE YEARS IN ANATOMIC PATHOLOGY (HOSPITAL PATHOLOGY) FOLLOWED BY ONE YEAR OF TRAINING IN FORENSIC PATHOLOGY.
-ALTERNATIVELY THE PROGRAM MIGHT CONSIST OF ANATOMIC PATHOLOGY, CLINICAL PATHOLOGY (LABORATORY MEDICINE) AND FORENSIC PATHOLOGY (5 YEARS) OR ANATOMIC PATHOLOGY (2 YEARS), FORENSIC PATHOLOGY (ONE YEAR) AND ONE YEAR OF NEUROPATHOLOGY, TOXICOLOGY OR A RELATED FIELD.
-The residency training in forensic pathology involves practical (on-the-job) experience supervised by trained forensic pathologists.
-The forensic pathology resident actually performs autopsies and participates in death investigation.
+1) After high school the future forensic pathologist attends college for 4 years and receives a bachelor degree.

+- 2) After undergraduate school the aspiring forensic pathologist spends 4 years in medical school, earning an M.D. or D.O. degree. - 3) After medical school there are several routes by which one may become a forensic pathologist.
+One may spend three years in anatomic pathology (hospital pathology) followed by one year of training in forensic pathology.
+Alternatively the program might consist of anatomic pathology, clinical pathology (laboratory medicine), and forensic pathology (5 years); or anatomic pathology (2 years) and forensic pathology (one year) and one year of neuropathology or a related field.
+The fellowship training in forensic pathology involves practical (on-the-job) experience supervised by trained forensic pathologists.
+The forensic pathology fellow actually performs autopsies and participates in death investigation.
 To become certified, one then must pass an examination given by the American Board of Pathology certifying special competence in forensic pathology.